Michael Knowles DEBATES Two Liberals | Bar Fight ft. Adam Mockler & Cecilia Rae

 And I guess there we go.

-We're just restating the question.
+I'm just restating the question.
 What specifically, what would you make clear if you're going to add clarity?
 Okay, what Donald Trump does is he sets these arbitrary deadlines and pushes them back.

-you're totally evading the question.
+When Donald Trump said that first 90-day deadline evading the question, you're totally evading the question.
 Clarity with deadlines.

-I'm asking you right now, clarity with deadlines.
+I'm asking you right now.
+Clarity with deadlines.

 He said a 90-day deadline with China.
 What did he do to that 90-day deadline?
 Wait, let me listen.